 Who among us has not sprained an ankle or a ligament?
 These injuries are extremely common both in children and adults.
 According to the authors at UpToDate, ankle sprains are the number one injury seen at the emergency room!
 People have sprained an ankle while running, jumping or even walking their dog!
 Uneven surfaces are notorious for causing us to “Roll” our ankles.

-What to do Immediately after an Ankle Sprain
+What should you do Immediately after an Ankle Sprain

 First, Rest.
 Get off of the injured ankle.
 Do not walk on it any longer than you have to, do not keep running or cycling.
 Ice.
 Apply cold compress or an ice bag, the cold actually helps relieve inflammation.
 Compression.
 Apply an ACE bandage or elastic ankle support.
 Elevation.
 Prop the leg up at an elevation higher than your chest or just on a chair, by propping it up you reduce swelling.